1. The atmosphere is the envelope of_____________.

 Explanation: Collects and measures precipitation.

-86. The process by which water vapor changes into liquid is:
+86. The process by which water vapor changes into liquid is_____________.

 A) Evaporation